EinarOlafsson/spacr/README.rst

 ::
    brew install libomp

 SpaCr GUI requires Tkinter.
 On Linux, ensure Tkinter is installed.
-(Tkinter is included with the standard Python installation on macOS, and Windows)
+(Tkinter is included with the standard Python installation on macOS, and Windows):
 ::
    sudo apt-get install python3-tk

-Install spacr with pip
+Install spacr with pip:
 ::
    pip install spacr